-With the global pandemic also disrupting universities across the globe, most of Flinders’ nursing work placements have continued throughout this tumultuous year.
+While the global pandemic disrupted universities across the globe, most of Flinders’ nursing work placements have continued.

 As a result, students have boosted the health workforce by providing an extra pair of hands, while gaining invaluable practical experience in real-world settings.
-Flinders offers undergraduate and postgraduate nursing degrees that can lead to working in a large variety of health care environments, not just hospitals.
+Flinders offers undergraduate and postgraduate nursing degrees that can lead to working in a large variety of health care environments.

 A career in nursing is a career for life.
-It’s also a career that has promising employment prospects, with the Department of Jobs and Small Business predicting a 11.7% growth in registered nurses and a 16.2% growth in nurse managers.
+It’s also a career that has promising employment prospects, with the National Skills Commission projecting 13.9% employment growth for registered nurses (2021 – 2026).

-Other pathways include the Bachelor of Nursing (Graduate Entry) for graduates who have a degree in any other area other than nursing, Nurses, like Ruri, with an overseas qualification that is not recognised by the Nursing and Midwifery Board of Australia (NMBA), may also be eligible to enrol into one of our undergraduate pathways.
+Other pathways include the Bachelor of Nursing (Graduate Entry) for graduates who have a degree in areas other than nursing.
+Nurses like Ruri, with an overseas qualification that is not recognised by the Nursing and Midwifery Board of Australia (NMBA), may also be eligible to enrol into one of our undergraduate pathways.

-Whatever the entrance pathway, the outcome of Flinders nursing graduates is the same – sought-after and multiskilled professionals ready to tackle the biggest challenges the health sector brings.
+Whatever the entrance pathway, the outcome of Flinders nursing graduates is the same: sought-after and multiskilled professionals ready to tackle the biggest challenges in the health sector.